goblinengine/goblin/README.md

 ## Community and contributing

 There is no community as of yet but PRs welcome.
+There are a number of features that I am still looking to add:
+- backport ECS module by Andrea Catania to 3.x
+- adapt a very old Lambdas, callable functions and signals to newer GDScript
+- implement custom functionality into new GDScript
+- backport typed Dictionaries and type compiling from GDScript 2

 ## Documentation and demos

 Since Goblin Engine is compatible with latest 3.x Godot branch, you can find most the documentation you need over at [Godot Docs](https://docs.godotengine.org/en/stable/).

-The [class reference](https://docs.godotengine.org/en/latest/classes/) is also accessible from Goblin.
 Goblin adds some new functionality which is only documented in the built in Class references.
+The class reference is also accessible from the Goblin Editor.

 The official demos are maintained in their own [GitHub repository](https://github.com/godotengine/godot-demo-projects) as well.
 There are also a number of other